Kun Khmer: Post-Recovery Era

 In 2024, a Kun Khmer event called “Ganzberg Kun Khmer to the World Class” was the first Kun Khmer event to take place in South Korea.

 In 2024, Kun Khmer had a historic first-ever event called International Cambodian Kun Khmer Championship on the Greek island of Crete in Heraklion.

 In 2024, Chinese martial arts organization, Kunlun Fight, held a Kun Khmer and kickboxing event in Cambodia called Kunlun Fight & Cicada FC.

 The 5th Kun Khmer World Championship were held in Siem Reap.
 The top 5 medal countries were Cambodia(first place), Kyrgyzstan(second place), Afghanistan(third place), Russia(fourth place) and France(fifth place).

-The 6th World Kun Khmer Championship is scheduled to be hosted in Indonesia in 2025.
+The 6th World Kun Khmer Championship was postponed due to border tensions.

+In 2026, the Kun Khmer International Federation added eight countries and territories from South America and the Caribbean.
+These new members were Guadeloupe, Bolivia, Venezuela, Chile, Paraguay, Uruguay, Argentina, and Brazil.